d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 :label:`subseq_lin-alg-non-reduction`

 Sometimes it can be useful to [**keep the number of axes unchanged**] when invoking the function for calculating the sum or mean.
-This matters for instance when we want to use the broadcast mechanism.
+This matters when we want to use the broadcast mechanism.

 ```{.python .input}
 sum_A = A.sum(axis=1, keepdims=True)